Author: Sri Sintasari (Neneng) Iskandar, 2019. 58pg. (Indonesian).

 Author: Randy M. Madrid, PhD, 2023.
 280pg.
 (English)

-Publisher: Far Eastern University & HABI
+Publisher: Far Eastern University & HABI, Philippines

 This book explores the development of piña, highlighting its current state as a valuable fabric that requires intricate production steps.
 In a world of artificial materials, piña is a genuine natural fiber.
 It also examines how piña will adapt to the future.